The planar limit of the $\mathcal{N} = 2$ $\mathbf{E}$-theory: numerical calculations and the large $\lambda$ expansion: Introduction and summary of results

 Again, it is relatively straightforward to calculate the small $\lambda$ expansion of ${\cal F}$, but it is much more difficult to calculate its large $\lambda$ expansion.
 To this end we develop a numerical method to compute the determinant of $1 - \mathsf{X}$ for general values of $\lambda$.
 Detailed numerical analysis in the large $\lambda$ regime leads us to conjecture the following analytic form of the first four terms in the large $\lambda$ expansion of $\mathcal{F}$

-where $\lambda_0 \approx 7.72390117$ is a numerical constant that we were not able to identify in terms of familiar irrational or transcendental numbers.
-We note that the $1/8$ coefficient of the leading $\sqrt{\lambda}$ term in \eqref{eq:Flargelambdaintro} differs from the result in \cite{Tseytlin} where analytical methods were used to find the value $1/2\pi$ for this coefficient.
+where $\lambda_0 \approx 7.72390117$ is a numerical constant that we were not able to identify in terms of familiar irrational or transcendental numbers.\footnote{See the discussion around \eqref{eq:lambda0v2} added in v2 of this work.} We note that the $1/8$ coefficient of the leading $\sqrt{\lambda}$ term in \eqref{eq:Flargelambdaintro} differs from the result in \cite{Tseytlin} where analytical methods were used to find the value $1/2\pi$ for this coefficient.
 We have no reason to doubt our very precise numerical analysis, which also allows us to find three more subleading terms in the large $\lambda$ expansion as compared to \cite{Tseytlin}, and believe that the discrepancy may be due to subtleties with the analytic method used in \cite{Tseytlin} when applied to matrices of infinite rank.
 The result for $\mathcal{F}$ in \eqref{eq:Flargelambdaintro} can be combined with the arguments in \cite{Billo1} to find the large $\lambda$ expansion of the two-point function $\delta_{k}(\lambda)$.
 We find the following explicit result for the leading four terms in the large $\lambda$ expansion

 Knowing the difference of free energies $\mathcal{F}$ allows us also to calculate the vacuum expectation value of a circular supersymmetric Wilson loop wrapping the equator of $S^4$.
 For $\mathcal{N}=4$ SYM in the planar limit this Wilson loop vev is given in terms of a Bessel function, see \cite{Drukker:2000rr},